-Finding: The applicant's written statement, open space plan, landscape plans and proposed subdivision provide conflicting sizes for the subject property.
+Finding: The Hearings Officer notes that the applicant's written statement, open space plan, landscape plans and proposed subdivision provide conflicting sizes for the subject property.
 Depending on the source, the subject property ranges in size from approximately 787,664 square feet to 811,764 square feet in size requiring a minimum of up to 406 trees (811,764 / 2,000 = 405.9).
 The applicant's landscape plan indicates that a total of 153 existing trees will remain and that a total of 319 new trees will be planted for the development site for a total of 472 existing and new trees (excluding street trees), exceeding the minimum standard.
+The Hearings Officer finds that the proposal satisfies this standard.